Pak911/headlines/memory-bank/projectbrief.md

    - Words intersect at shared letters (not just touch)
    - Parallel words have at least one square gap between them
    - Each word crosses at least one other word
+   - Words share exactly one letter with any intersecting word (no multiple shared letters)

 2. **Letter Swapping Mechanics**:
    - Players swap individual letters (not whole words)